How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 It's essential to find and neutralize all the pee, as not only will your home smell better, but if your cat detects urine with their keen sense of smell (they have 40x more smell receptors in their noses than we do), they will continue to view the carpet as a toilet and continue to pee on it.

-A UV light, such as Simple Solutions Urine Detector, is the best way to find all the cat urine on your carpet.
+A UV light, such as Simple Solution Urine Detector, is the best way to find all the cat urine on your carpet.
 Shine the flashlight up and down the carpet in a methodical pattern, so you don't miss any stains.
 Any urine present will fluoresce (glow).
 However, fresh urine may not show, whereas dry urine usually does.
 It's best to check at night with the lights off so the glow is more obvious.

 Other substances may also fluoresce, such as cleaning products (especially if they contain optical brighteners) or bits of white fluff and paper.
 However, they usually glow blue-white, whereas urine tends to be seen as a fluorescent yellow or yellow-green stain.
 Additionally, urine stains on carpets have a characteristic pattern and usually appear as puddles with splash marks.